Fast-changing technologies: risks and benefits

 The development and deployment of technologies is sometimes addressed from the viewpoint of ethics.
 Thus it is common to hear advocacy for “the ethical use of technology”, or, more simply, for “AI ethics”.

-Moreover, the common ethical injunctions to ensure “fair” or “equitable” access to technologies are subject to controversy, since there are divergent views on what counts as “fair” and “equitable”.
+Moreover, the common ethical injunctions to ensure “fair” or “equitable” access to technologies are subject to controversy as well, since there are divergent views on what counts as “fair” and “equitable”.
+Just banging the table and saying “this needs to be more fair” is only the very beginning of a complex discussion.

-Nevertheless, the principles endorse one of the fundamental insights of ethics:
+Nevertheless, the Singularity Principles do endorse one of the fundamental insights of ethics:

 More briefly: could does not imply should.